martinfehrs/whirl/README.md

 # LL1
-a header only library for implementing LL(1) parsers
+This is a header only library for implementing LL(1) parsers

-This library provides functions to easily implement LL(1) parsers with a lookahead of 1.
+Its target is to simplify the parser implementation providing set of higher level functions on top of the streaming capabilities of the standard library.

 There is no unicode support, yet.
 Only utf-32 is fully supported.
 For utf-16 only the characters of the BMP are recognized correctly.
 Supports all single byte encodings.

 ## Targets
 - arbitrary lookaheads
 - full unicode support for utf-8 and utf-16
-- regular expressions as comparsion objects
+- an additional parser class template, providing a more object oriented approach
+- functional composition of primitives.

 ## Simple Example
 Reading sequential measurement data from an input stream provided by an input device.
 The full example can be found in the examples directory.

 The EBNF we want to represent is: